basilfx/python-eetlijst/README.md

 * Get the dinner status

 ## Installation
 To install this module, run `pip install python-eetlijst` to install from Pip.
-If you prefer to install the latest version from Github, you can clone this repository and run `python setup.py install`.
+If you prefer to install the latest version from Github, use `pip install git+https://github.com/basilfx/python-eetlijst`.

 ## Examples
 Three examples are included in the `examples/` folder.
 The purpose is to demonstrate some functionality.